 My longtime friend, Lori, and I are on the first port of call on a weeklong Caribbean cruise.
 It’s a crystal-clear Sunday afternoon in the old town district of San Juan, Puerto Rico, with the tranquil, sapphire-blue of the ocean meeting the lighter blue of the sky at the horizon.

-The city of San Juan is made up of three distinct areas: Old San Juan, the beach and resort area, and outlying communities.
+Travel in San Juan, Puerto Rico and you’ll see it’s made up of three distinct areas: Old San Juan, the beach and resort area, and outlying communities.
 Old San Juan, founded in 1508, is the second-oldest city in the Americas.

 Still dancing to the exhilarating beat, Lori and I meander through the narrow cobblestone corridors.
 We soon reach Calle Cristo, a popular shopping street.
 The stores here are filled with clothing and jewelry bargains, tourist trinkets and local art.

 At the end of one quiet corridor, a small, faded church with a decorative bell tower is guarded by tall iron gates.
 La Capilla de Cristo, the Chapel of Christ, was built as a memorial to a much-celebrated miracle.

 In 1753, a young boy participating in a festival horserace lost control of his horse and plunged over a precipice.

 This landmark, with its Campeche paintings and ornate gold-and-silver altar, was erected in celebration of his miraculous survival.
 José Campeche (1701-1809) was the founder of Puerto Rican national painting.